DebmalyaPal/UCSD-FA25-VIS142/Project-1: AI Slop/README.md

 ## Suggestions for Project Work

 Once you have Program 1 and Program 2 working, it’s time to **push your creativity further**.
 Remember, the theme is *AI Slop* — it doesn’t need to make perfect sense.
 The goal is to explore text generation, randomness, and playful experimentation.
+Also, try to write your AI Slop to a file through program itself.

 ### Ideas to Try
 1. **Add more random fields to your prompt**